kosukeimai/dynCluster/README.md

 ## dynCluster: dynamic Cluster algorithm

+Dependency of this package:

+   * Rcpp
+   * boost/1.53.0
+   * openmpi

+The code is tested and installed as it on the Princeton clusters tukey, adroit, and hecate when the openmpi and boost modules are loaded.

+The src/Makefile automatically locates the local Rcpp library and use that.
+If the Rcpp is installed somewhere else, src/Makefile needs to be modified accordingly.

 # There are two ways to use the code, i.e. use it as CPP program, or create R functions via Rcpp.

 * To compile the CPP exectutable ZTM, at the UNIX/LINUX prompt: